fnmunhoz/neutrino-preset-prettier-eslint/README.md

 ❯ npm run format
 ```

-You can also lint your code, and it will use prettier for format rules, and ESLint for any other rules that you have configured:
+You can also lint your code.
+It will use Prettier for format rules, and ESLint for any other rules that you have configured:

 #### Yarn